Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Introduction

-We prove that when $R$ has a NCCR the maximal modifying modules in fact characterize NCCRs: \begin{prop} (=\ref{NCCRCTisgMR}) Let $R$ be a 3-dimensional Gorenstein equi-codimensional normal domain, and assume that $R$ has a NCCR (equivalently, by \ref{NCCRhasCMintro}, a CT module).
-Then\\ \t{(1)} MM modules are precisely the reflexive modules which give NCCRs.\\ \t{(2)} MM modules which are CM (equivalently, by \ref{CMiffgen}, the MM generators) are precisely the CT modules.\\ \t{(3)} CT modules are precisely those CM modules which give NCCRs. \end{prop} The point is that $R$ need not have a NCCR and our definition of maximal modification algebra is strictly more general.
-Throughout this paper we freely use the notion of a tilting module which we \emph{always} assume has projective dimension less than or equal to one: \begin{defin} Let $\Lambda$ be a ring.
-Then $T\in\mod \Lambda$ is called a \emph{tilting module} if $\pd_{\Lambda}T\leq 1$, $\Ext^{1}_{\Lambda}(T,T)=0$ and further there exists an exact sequence
+When an NCCR exists, we show that MMAs are exactly the same as NCCRs: \begin{prop}[=\ref{NCCRCTisgMR}] Let $R$ be a normal 3-sCY ring, and assume that $R$ has a NCCR (equivalently, by \ref{NCCRhasCMintro}, a CT module).
+Then\\ \t{(1)} MM modules are precisely the reflexive modules which give NCCRs.\\ \t{(2)} MM modules which are CM (equivalently, by \ref{CMiffgen}, the MM generators) are precisely the CT modules.\\ \t{(3)} CT modules are precisely those CM modules which give NCCRs. \end{prop} The point is that $R$ need not have a NCCR, and our definition of maximal modification algebra is strictly more general.